FredrikPedersen/Learning_Kotlin/README.md

 }
 ````

+ - The try-with-resources functionality is also present in Kotlin, but not as a language construct.
+ - Instead, resource-holder objects has an extensions function called use which serves the same purpose.
+   - See [Reading Text files chapter](#reading-text-files) or [Baeldung's Article](https://www.baeldung.com/kotlin/try-with-resources) for more information.

 ## 6 Lambda Expressions, Collections and Generics

 - Kotlin has a couple of it's own collection classes, but mostly uses the Java collections with some added convenience functions.